skillrepos/huggingface/labs.md

 </br></br></br>
 1. In a browser, go to *https://huggingface.co/models*.
 </br></br></br>
 2. Let's search for another simple model to try out.
 In the search bar, enter the text *DialoGPT*.
 Look for and select the *microsoft/DialoGPT-medium* model.
+(Make sure not to select the *small* one.)
   ![model search](./images/dga44.png?raw=true "model search")
 </br></br></br>
 3. Let's see how we can quickly get up and running with this model.
 On the *Model Card* page for the *microsoft/DialoGPT-medium* model, if you scroll down, you'll see a *How to use* section with some code in it.
 Highlight that code and copy it so we can paste it in a file in our workspace.

 ![code to use model](./images/dga45.png?raw=true "code to use model")
 </br></br></br>
-4. Switch back to your codespace and the *diy-gen-ai* directory (if not there).
+4. Switch back to your codespace.
 Create a new file named dgpt-med.py (or whatever you want to call it).
 Paste the code you copied from the model card page into the file.
 You can create the new file from the terminal using:

 ```
 code dgpt-med.py
 ```
 ![adding code](./images/dga46.png?raw=true "adding code")
 </br></br></br>
-5. Don't forget to save your file.
+5. Save your file.
 Now you can run your file by invoking it with python.
 You'll see it start to download the files associated with the model.
 This will take a bit of time to run.
 ```
 python dgpt-med.py
 ```